apache/tvm/docs/langref/relay/intro.rst

     def @id() { body }

-A definiton may also contain any number of parameters, for example a simple function which just adds two tensors
+A definition may also contain any number of parameters, for example a simple function which just adds two tensors

 .. code-block:: python